SKIP TO PAGE CONTENT

 Newsfeed

-East Carolina University Student Health Services (SHS) is comprised of dedicated professionals offering comprehensive health care to enrolled students.
-SHS specializes in the well-being of ECU students by offering affordable, convenient, and high quality services as recognized by the Accreditation Association for Ambulatory Health Care (AAAHC).
+ECU Student Health Services (SHS) is comprised of dedicated professionals offering comprehensive health care to enrolled students.
+SHS specializes in the well-being of ECU students by offering affordable, convenient, and high quality services.

 What to Send with Your Student